rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

   * Relationships provide a connection between nodes.
 Relationships have a start node, end node, a type, and a direction.
-For example, the nodes Organization and employees might have a relationship in the graph, for example 'Is_Employee_of' is a possible relationship between employees and organization.
+For example, the nodes Organization and employees might have a relationship in the graph, for example `Is_Employee_of` is a possible relationship between employees and organization.
   If Joe is an employee of the organization then this relationship can be expressed in the following way:<br>

-  The start node is employees; organization is the end node; 'Is_Employee_of' is the relationship and the direction is employees to organization.
+  The start node is employees; organization is the end node; `Is_Employee_of` is the relationship and the direction is employees to organization.
 The relationship can be expressed as `(Employees)-[Is_Employee_of]->(organization)`.